ansys/pyansys/README.rst

 .. code:: python

    Launch AEDT 2021 R1 in Non-Graphical mode

-    from pyaedt import Desktop, Circuit
+   from pyaedt import Desktop, Circuit with Desktop(specified_version="2021.1",
-    with Desktop("2021.1", NG=True):
+                non_graphical=False, new_desktop_session=True,
+                close_on_exit=True, student_version=False):
        circuit = Circuit()
        ...
        # Any error here will be caught by Desktop.
        ...

    # Desktop is automatically released here.

 Resources and Links